Another modernist tattoo walk-poem.

 white as crusader flags.

-You wash your hands in black water.
+I wash my hands in cold water.

-the ink clings stubbornly in the fingerprints,
+the ink clings stubbornly in my fingerprints,

 every stranger has left behind

-a small durable novel inside you.
+a small durable novel read inside of me

-so, perhaps, when all is said and done, this is the work.
+so…when all is said and done, this is the work.

 Not self-expression…